GOALS

 Benchmark B: Evaluation of Web Accessibility Outcomes

 No plan or policy is useful if it does not provide the intended outcome.
-It is essential that the institution periodically monitors and evaluates the status of its web accessibility to determine if it is meeting the standard set by the institution.
-It should be noted that automated accessibility tools do not provide a complete assessment picture and manual checks need to be included as part of the evaluation plans.
-As technology and standards change over time, it is also important that the institution determine if the stated outcome is sufficient or if it should be altered to be in line with current standards and practices.
+Those tasked by the institution to improve web accessibility must periodically monitor and evaluate its status to determine if it is meeting the institution-wide web accessibility standard.
+Because automated web accessibility tools don’t provide a complete assessment picture, key accessibility personnel should include manual checks in their evaluation plans.
+As technology and standards change over time, it is also important that the institution determine if the stated outcome is sufficient or if alterations could bring it more in line with current standards and practices.

 Evidence of this benchmark may include: